tomtomjhj/dots/README.md

   Added `hue-rorate` to make it work like zathura's `recolor-keephue`.
   <https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/hue-rotate>.
   See also <https://stackoverflow.com/a/65355529>.
+    * Problem: When applied, "zoom in" is broken.
+If zoomed in sufficiently so that the width of document is larger than the width of firefox, scrolled to somewhere else and hyperlinks don't work.
 * 98
     * why is this an improvement??? https://www.reddit.com/r/firefox/comments/t9h0og/comment/hzvfyxi/?utm_source=share&utm_medium=web2x&context=3
     * see also: https://www.reddit.com/r/firefox/comments/t9hk42/comment/hzu6uq1/?utm_source=share&utm_medium=web2x&context=3